JorgenVatle/atpay-docs/reference/ipns.md

 ## Example Payload
 <<< snippets/payload/order-ipn.json

+## Validating The IPN Authenticity
+All IPNs come with an `X-Authorization` header.
+This should match up with your API key.
+If it doesn't, simply discard the IPN as then it most likely doesn't originate from us.

 ## Order Status Updates
 Whenever the `status` of a given order changes, another IPN is sent to your `ipnUrl` with an updated `order` object.